Chad Chaffin: Craftsman Truck Series

 Chad first raced in the Craftsman Truck Series in 2000 with three teams.
-He raced the No. 84 Romeo Guest Associates Ford owned by Long Brothers Racing to his best finish of the season a 3rd at Nashville.
-He returned in 2001 and again raced with Long Brothers Racing and had a best finish of 4th.
+He raced the No. 84 Romeo Guest Associates Ford owned by Long Brothers Racing to his best finish of the season a third at Nashville.
+He returned in 2001 and again raced with Long Brothers Racing and had a best finish of fourth.
 In 2002, he started only two races as well and was unable to finish either in a family-owned car.
 For the next two years he drove the No. 18 Dickies Dodge for Bobby Hamilton Racing and had two wins in 2004 (Dover International Speedway and Indianapolis Raceway Park).
-He finished a career-best 10th in the final points standings in 2003 and 2004.
+He finished a career-best tenth in the final points standings in 2003 and 2004.

 In 2005, he drove for three teams and competed in 21 of the 25 races.
 Chaffin began the season in the No. 30 Germain Racing Toyota and had a best finish of fourth before bring replaced by Todd Bodine.
-Despite being replaced, Wyler Racing selected Chaffin as their driver and he ran 10 races with them placing 9th as his best finish.
+Despite being replaced, Wyler Racing selected Chaffin as their driver and he ran ten races with them placing ninth as his best finish.
 Jack Sprague then replaced Chaffin and he was left without a ride.
-He ran one final race in 2005 with No. 13 ThorSport Racing Chevrolet and finished 13th at Phoenix.
+He ran one final race in 2005 with No. 13 ThorSport Racing Chevrolet and finished thirteenth at Phoenix.
 For 2006, he was scheduled to drive the No. 40 Chevrolet for Key Motorsports in the opening races of the season, but has since left to focus on his Nextel Cup team.
 Ryan Moore, a Dale Earnhardt, Inc. development driver, has replaced him as of Charlotte.
 Chaffin made one start this season in the No. 02 Team Copaxone Chevrolet for Sutton Motorsports.
 It was announced on July 3 that Chaffin would drive the No. 59 Harris Trucking Ford for HT Motorsports after Steve Park's departure.
 In 2007 and 2008, Chaffin ran part-time in the No. 40 Chevrolet for Key Motorsports.
-In 22 combined starts, he earned two top 10 finishes.
+In 22 combined starts, he earned two top-ten finishes.

 ARCA career

 Chaffin's only attempt in ARCA came in 2000 with his own Chaffin Motorsports.
 The No. 92 Upstate Helicopters Ford, which was a '97 Thunderbird, qualified third for Pro2Call 200 at Daytona.
-He exited the race after a transmission failure on lap 10, leaving him in the 40th position.
+He exited the race after a transmission failure on lap ten, leaving him in the fortieth position.